 For external parasites, such as fleas and ticks, DE can be used topically.
-For dogs, you can use it in a powder form, like the Natural Chemistry De Flea Carpet Powder, which combines food-grade diatomaceous earth with essential oil extracts.
-It can be used on carpets and rubbed into your dog’s coat, but take care not to get the powder near a dog’s eyes, nose or mouth.
+For dogs, you can use it in a powder form, which can be used on carpets and rubbed into your dog’s coat, but take care not to get the powder near a dog’s eyes, nose or mouth.

 Again, whether you’re interested in using diatomaceous earth internally or topically, it is very important to discuss it with your veterinarian in advance, so that you can be sure you are using it effectively and safely.

 Things to Know Before Using Diatomaceous Earth for Fleas

 - Always store diatomaceous earth in a clean, dry area.
 It’s best to keep it in a sealed container or bag.
 Diatomaceous earth can last indefinitely as long as it is stored in a dry and clean container.

 - Use extreme caution when applying or handling DE.
 Since diatomaceous earth is so incredibly absorbent, the powder form can act as an irritant to the skin, eyes, mouth and lungs—both for you and your pets.
 It is very important to take the proper precautions, like talking to your veterinarian and reading all instructions on the bag, to make sure you are using it safely and correctly.